tphw/EM_Report/README.md

     ![Alt text](images/image5.png)

-  - Swap the obtained BUSDs for WBNB.
-Here is where a bad actor can use flash loans to manipulate the price of WBNB in the pool WBNB/BUSD, because the swap function doesn't have slippage protection.
+  - Swap the obtained BUSDs for WBNB. **THIS IS THE CRITICAL STEP**, here is where a bad actor can use flash loans to manipulate the price of WBNB in the pool WBNB/BUSD, because the swap function doesn't have slippage protection.

     ![Alt text](images/image7.png)